All Posts

 What is the Bone Zone and how does it help day traders?

 The Bone Zone is the shaded area between the 9 EMA and 20 EMA on a 5-minute chart.
 When price pulls back into the Bone Zone on decreasing volume and prints a green candle, that is an entry signal.
+My candlestick chart patterns PDF breaks down how to read those candles.
 It is the foundation of the first pullback strategy I teach in the bootcamp and one of the highest-probability setups for new day traders.

-Where can I learn to day trade before the PDT rule changes?
+Where can I learn to day trade now that the PDT rule is gone?

 The 60-Day Live Trading Bootcamp at Bulls on Wall Street is the world's longest-running live trading program.
 You watch me trade live every morning with real capital, learn the exact setups and risk management system I use, and build your trading plan on a simulator before risking a dollar of real money.